 double dt = 1.0/Fs; //sample period in time domain

-double t[] = new double[M]; //time vector
+double t[] = new double[M];

 for(int i=0; i<M; i++){